 In all instances you are looking to identify pages with problems – a high number of pageviews, coupled with a high exit, drop-off, or bounce rate – along with pages you believe could be performing better.

 Web analytics help you to identify problem pages on your website, but they don’t necessarily reveal what the problem might be.
 Website heatmaps, however, can show you:

-- Where people are clicking – every web page has at least one clickable element, and many more non-clickable elements.
-Behaviour Flow in Google Analytics shows you how visitors move through your website, but it doesn’t show you where visitors clicked.
-With heatmaps you would now have access to this information, including a visualisation of visitors clicking on non-clickable elements.
+- Where people are clicking – every web page has at least one clickable element and many more non-clickable elements.
+Behavior Flow in Google Analytics shows you how visitors move through your website, but it doesn’t show you where visitors clicked.
+With heatmaps, you would now have access to this information, including visualization of visitors clicking on non-clickable elements.